RMP Mentors

 • Mentors may submit up to 2 distinct research projects

-• Up to 2 students per project (each student must investigate a unique question)
+• Up to 2 students are allowed per project; however, each mentee must investigate a unique question within the six-week timeframe of the program

-• The proposed project(s) must have a hands-on component (i.e., computational, theory, field, lab, survey, archival, primary source analysis, etc.)
+• Proposed project(s) must have a hands-on component (i.e., computational, theory, field, lab, survey, archival, primary source analysis, etc.)

 Mentor Training